Managing Difficult Thoughts

 Distorted thoughts can lead to negative mindsets or viewpoints or Unhealthy Belief Systems.
 A mindset is a view of life that profoundly affects how you live your life.
 Mindsets are habitual, automatic, reactive patterns of thinking.
 Once we accept and believe a certain way, we no longer question or examine the belief; these beliefs become our worldviews.
 Unhealthy mindsets color how we interpret events and influence our choices and opinions.
 Healthy mindsets help us grow and make better choices.
 We usually aren’t even aware that these patterns exist!

 If we focus too much attention on distorted thoughts, reality becomes distorted.
-This is a shaky place, and people can become very fragile.
-When confronted, they may hold ever more tightly to their views and become convinced they are correct and anyone who questions them is wrong.
+Perception is not the same as perspective; perception is often flawed, and a one-sided view is biased by many factors.
+This is a shaky place, and people can become very fragile when confronted with a different perspective.
+They may hold ever more tightly to their views and become convinced they are correct, and anyone questioning them is wrong.
+This happens when you cling to your biased perceptions and fail to develop healthy perspectives.

-We all get stuck, dwell, and obsess over issues; and anyone can develop distorted perspectives and be immobilized or mobilized into self-defeating actions.
-Regardless of our state or condition, we must figure out how our thoughts and perceptions may contribute to negative coping or adjustment patterns.
+We all get stuck, dwell, and obsess over issues, and anyone can develop distorted perspectives and be immobilized or mobilized into self-defeating actions.
+Regardless of our state or condition, we must determine how our thoughts and perceptions may contribute to negative coping or adjustment patterns.

 Perspectives are unique to the person.
 They develop over time and influence what we take in or believe to be true.